Council and housing association tenants: eviction for antisocial behaviour

 The court hearing

-Follow any guidance from the court on coronavirus safety measures.
+Follow your local court's guidance on coronavirus safety measures.

 What to do

-Get free legal help before the review date or hearing.
+Get free legal help before the hearing if you can.

-You should be able to speak to a court duty adviser on the day if needed.
+You can get help from a court duty adviser on the day.

 When the court could allow you to stay